scottalanturner/cc_analyzer/instructions.md

 - The output of the program should print to the console
 - Use object-oriented programming to create the classes

+# TODO
+Skip all types of payments in the transactions.
+These are going to be denoted in different ways for each credit card processor.
+Also need to remove charges that have corresponding credits.
+That would be a return.
+There's no need to process those.

+# TODO:
+It looks like each credit card processor is going to have their own formatting for merchants.
+For example in Chase there's a merchant and then sometimes there's an asterisk with more detail about what the charge is for.
+We would need to parse that using a regex and break that into multiple fields for storage.
+The merchant and then the extra info.
+That way later on when we're parsing additional statements we will be able to create a set of rules on how to parse each statement.
+Could get messy but that's the way it looks right now.

+# TODO 2.b Store data in database
+- Store client info (based on email)
+- Store statement info (statement date, statement id?)
+- Store transaction info (date, merchant, amount)

 3. Analyzing credit card merchants and fetching information using Claude and Brave
 - Create a test class that can analyze the credit card transaction data
 - The test class should have a main method that can be run from the command line